How to Load Configuration File

 $configurator = new Nette\Bootstrap\Configurator; $configurator->setTempDirectory(__DIR__ . '/temp');

-On Linux or macOS, set the write permissions for directory
+On Linux or macOS, set the write

 And we come to the configuration files themselves.
 These are loaded using